Geromatic/Midi-Unreal/README.md

 http://groundsthirteen.webs.com/midi.htm - libraries for c++/c#/obj-c

 Currently the project is compiled in Unreal 4.9.2.
+(Although a bit messy)

 TODO